Transcending the Mundane

 Into the Parks

 In 1980s China, shortly after the death of Mao, all of this would give way more or less to a new incarnation of the classical pursuit.
 This was to be a modern version of immortality, complete with all the trappings of progress—scientific credentialing, State approval, and available to the masses.
 It was almost the complete inverse of the private, religious, elite pursuit of immortality.
-For this, the qigong craze, was thoroughly public, secular, and mundane.
+For this, the qigong craze was thoroughly public, secular, and mundane.

-“Qigong” (literally, “working qi-energy”) was the term fashioned for this new version of biospiritual cultivation.
-Coined in 1951, the very name would suggest a break with the past: The emphasis was now on qi, a quasi-material form of energy, and the health it could bring; the intangible spiritual goals of yore were a sort of embarrassing, or at least problematic, remnant, branded by many “superstition.”
+Qigong” (literally, “working qi-energy”) was the term fashioned for this new version of biospiritual cultivation.
+Coined in 1951, the very name suggested a break with the past: The emphasis was now on qi, a quasi-material form of energy, and the health it could bring; the intangible spiritual goals of yore were a sort of embarrassing, or at least problematic, remnant, branded by many as “superstition.”

 In the words of the Japanese scholar Kunio Miura, in this era “the average qigong practitioner would not … connect any spiritual aims with the techniques.
 Good for health and therefore for the family and fatherland, fun to do and a nice way to meet people informally.
 A new sport for the masses—that’s what it seems to boil down to.”
 Call it Yoga Buns, Chinese style.

-What is important to note here is that this domestication of a once rough, demanding, and quixotic pursuit meant for the first time that the general public could taste of its fruits, even if not its highest ideals.
+What is important to note here is that this domestication of a once rough, demanding, and quixotic pursuit meant for the first time that the general public could taste of its fruits, even if not of its highest ideals.
 In other words, the pleasant health benefits of Chinese gymnastics and their ilk were remarkably accessible now.
 By the break of dawn, indeed, most every inch of China’s parks would by the late 1980s be filled with qigong and tai-chi enthusiasts.
 Some 2,000-plus forms of qigong were reportedly being practiced, with over 200 million daily participants.
 “Qigong Masters,” as they were called, came forth in droves during this period, offering what were previously private lineages of transmission.
 In Chinese parlance, they “came forth from the mountains.”
 For many, their remarkable feats of strength, healing, and magical powers cast them as transcendents in their own right.
-Whatever the case, qigong, in granting health, gave millions a taste of things greater: By changing the course of illness, one could change destiny.
+Whatever the case, qigong, in granting health, gave millions a taste of things greater: by changing the course of illness, one could change destiny.

 Enter Falun Gong

-It is in this context, transcendence past and present, that we do well to place Falun Gong.
+It is in this context, transcendence past and present, that we place Falun Gong.
 Few analyses have done so, surprisingly, despite a burgeoning body of scholarship on Falun Gong and qigong.
 The focus thus far has been largely at the social level, or, if historical, focused on the group level and in terms of movements.

-In Falun Gong many found the transcendent ideal rekindled.
+In Falun Gong, many found the transcendent ideal rekindled.
 Combining both the bodily and spiritual in a disciplined program of Buddhist self-cultivation, Falun Gong’s approach to perfection was a throwback.
 A 6th century Chinese monastic would have been at home with the practice.

 For the majority of adherents, certainly health benefits served as an entrée; many took up the practice on account of aches and ailments.
-Word got out early that Falun Gong was unusually “effective,” and efficacy, more than anything, was what had come to decide success or failure for a qigong.
+Word got out early that Falun Gong was unusually “effective,” and efficacy, more than anything, was what had come to decide success or failure for qigong.
 Even the Chinese state weighed in, such as when the People’s Public Security News, a publication of the Ministry of Public Security, praised Falun Gong’s founder for giving qigong healings to disabled crimefighters.
 The publication declared that, “After the treatments, they unanimously agreed upon their amazing improvements.”

 What has proved defining is that in Falun Gong health is not an end in itself, as in most if not all other qigong forms, but rather a byproduct along the path of biospiritual cultivation; at best, it might be a means to an end.
 Healing in contemporary Chinese qigong has after all been largely a secular, disenchanted thing—the stuff of qi.